 Use research methods like workshops and surveys to gauge the temperature of your organization

 You might be assuming that everyone is as excited about this initiative as you are, but making an effort to gather feedback can help you learn a lot about how people feel—both externally and internally.
-This step is essential to building a new product or tool that will perform well and be maintained in a welcome environment.
+This step is essential to building a new digital product or tool that will perform well and be maintained in a welcome environment.

 3. Decide what success looks like and how to measure it—together